Subscribe for all my updates and don't miss a thing! Sign me up!

 Most of us locals know it as pimento.
-In fact, to be honest, it was only a few years ago I realized that the dried berry is what is actually called Allspice - primarily by the US.
+In fact, to be honest, it was only a few years ago that I realized that the dried berry is what is actually called Allspice - primarily by the US.

-Pimento trees are abundant in Jamaica but I do believe that my little childhood community, Left Hall in Beeston Spring has the most per square than anywhere else in Jamaica, and perhaps the world!
+Pimento trees are abundant in Jamaica but I do believe that my little childhood community, Beeston Spring has the most per square than anywhere else in Jamaica, and perhaps the world - seriously :-) !

-In addition to agriculture, allspice cultivation was the main stay of our little district for years.
+In addition to agriculture, allspice cultivation has been the main stay of our little district for years.
 It still plays a vital economic role today in the community, particularly for the older folks.

 Whole, it is used in poached fish stock, vegetable and fruit pickles, and for wild game.